 Many plants are suitable and safe around foundations, among them boxwood, euonymus, dwarf hollies, hinoki cypress, Japanese plum yew, acuba, nandina, camellia, azalea and rhododendron.
 Not all are deer-resistant, so if Bambi is fond of nibbling your shrubs, do some research before making an investment.

 When mulching, remember more is not always better.
 Two to four inches is plenty.
 “No need to pile it on like crazy,” says Rosser.
 “It creates a habitat for moles and voles in the winter and can be a fire hazard.”
 If your home is prone to termite infestations, you might want to avoid mulch altogether, and use rock or soil conditioner instead.

 Downspouts should send water away from the foundation and into the yard.
 That said, your foundation plants should be elevated, so that runoff doesn’t pool up around the foundation.
+It wouldn’t hurt to perform an inspection that checks for residential slab leak detection every so often as well, just to be extra safe.
 You can also install a French drain to channel water away from the house, which involves burying a perforated pipe beneath gravel.